How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Experimental Validation

 \subsection{Linear Stochastic Differential Equations}

-In the next set of experiments, we follow the setup in~\cref{ex:stoch_proc} with a stochastic process satisfying~\eqref{eq:ou}.
-For our metric of success, we compare $(\hat{X}_{t+1} - \mathbb{E}[X_{t+1} \mid X_t])^2$ where $\hat{X}_{t+1}$ is conditioned on the context of $X_{s < t}$.
-We consider $\theta,\mu$ sampled from different pretraining distributions and again compare the performance of ICL on different test tasks.
-We study both the Student-$t$ distribution in~\cref{fig:ou_t_dist_weight} and the generalized normal in~\cref{fig:ou_gen_weight}.
-In both instances, we see that the heavier tailed pretraining distribution performs better for larger distribution shifts.
-In the generalized normal case, the effect of reweighting is practically negligible, but in the Student-$t$ case, we see some benefit, particularly in the large shift regime.
+In the next experiment, we follow the setup in~\cref{ex:stoch_proc} with a stochastic process satisfying \eqref{eq:ou}.
+Our metric of success is the MSE $(\hat{X}_{t+1} - \mathbb{E}[X_{t+1} \mid X_t])^2$ where $\hat{X}_{t+1}$ is the prediction with the context of $X_{1:t}$.
+The task parameters $\theta,\mu$ are sampled from different pretraining distributions and we again compare the performance of ICL on different test tasks.
+We focus on validating the first prediction from \cref{subsec:main-summary} regarding task selection under distribution shift, and thus consider an unbounded number of pretraining tasks.
+In addition to the Student-$t$ distribution, we also report results with the generalized normal distribution as a pretraining prior, see \cref{fig:ou_both}.
+In both instances, our prediction is quantitatively confirmed: the heavier tailed pretraining distributions (lower $\nu$ or $\beta$) perform better for larger task shifts.